trahier/RL_project_sailing/README.md

 We recommend exploring the notebooks in the following order:

 1. **challenge_walkthrough.ipynb**
    Introduction to the sailing challenge, environment mechanics, and agent interaction.
-This notebook presents the 3 training initial windfields and explains how your agent will be tested on an additional hidden initial windfield.
+This notebook presents the static headwind scenario and the 3 training initial windfields, explaining how your agent will be tested on an additional hidden initial windfield.

 2. **design_agent.ipynb**
    Learn how to develop your own sailing agent.
 This notebook guides you through creating either rule-based agents or training reinforcement learning agents, including a simplified Q-learning implementation that uses only local information (position, velocity, local wind).
 The notebook also provides guidance on extending this agent to consider the full wind field for better performance.
 Use this notebook to create your submission file.